 Advice regarding this is somewhat complex and it is best to discuss driving with your GP before applying for a licence or when the condition is diagnosed if this occurs at a later stage after the licence has been issued.

-Under the title “learning disability” there are varying categories:
+Under the title “learning difficulty/disability” there are varying categories:

 - “Learning Difficulty” is not included and it is clearly stated that dyslexia and dyscalculia are no bar to ordinary Group 1 licences being awarded following a successful driving test; DVLA do not need to be informed.